SOSML/SOSML-frontend/README.md

 ## Build the interpreter and frontend

-After cloning the repository, first enter the `frontend` directory.
+After cloning the repository, first enter the `interpreter` directory.
 In the directory, execute `npm install` and then `npm run build`.

 This will create the `build` directory containing a file `interpreter.js`.